 Your donation supports the Amyloidosis Speakers Bureau (ASB), an important initiative sponsored by Mackenzie’s Mission.
-The ASB focuses on educating the next generation of doctors during medical school through presentations from amyloidosis patients, accompanied by an online educational library.
-Donations are critical to helping us get speakers in front of students and building our video library of presentations.
-The more donations we receive, the more medical students we can educate, increasing the potential for earlier diagnoses and better patient survivorship.
-As of May 15, 2021 we have made over 110 presentations to over 5,300 medical students, and our Educational Library information about amyloidosis has reached over 30,000 future doctors!
+The ASB focuses on educating the next generation of doctors during medical school and residency through presentations from amyloidosis patients, accompanied by an educational video and online educational library.
+Donations are critical to helping us get speakers in front of students and physicians, and building our video library of presentations.
+The more donations we receive, the more we can educate, increasing the potential for earlier diagnoses and better patient survivorship.
+To date, we have made over 120 presentations to more than 6,000 medical students and residents!

 In addition, money for research is critical to find answers and develop new treatments.
 However, the NIH currently funds only 11% of its applications, leaving a heavy burden on private foundations and individuals to help close the gap.
 As a result, we direct a portion of our donations and fundraising proceeds to multiple leading research institutions, such as the Mayo Clinic’s Amyloidosis Research Fund, Tufts Medical Center Amyloid and Myeloma Research Fund, Boston University’s Amyloid Research Fund, and the Kelly Lab at Scripps Research.
 For those monies donated to the Mayo Clinic, Dr. Morie Gertz explains in the video below where our donated dollars go.